+I thrive on creative challenges and in helping others grow around me.
 I'm a strong believer in developing one's communication and leadership skills at every possible opportunity.
 The managerial and interpersonal skills developed from leading teams, managing projects, and growing a small organization are highly transferable into nearly every professional sector- whether it be academia, industry, or government.
-In academic research, effective leaders are critical to the development and completion of projects, communicating the value of science to a diverse audience, and building colleagues and students into better scientists as well.
-I've been privileged to hold a variety of leadership roles in my early career, whether it be through serving on academic committees, leading student organizations, or serving on the board of a 501c(3) nonprofit.
-I like to think that all of these involvements have built me into a better leader, better researcher, and better person.
+In academic research, effective leaders are critical to the development and completion of research projects, communicating the value of science to a diverse audience, and building colleagues and students into better scientists.
+I've been privileged to hold a variety of leadership roles in my early career, through serving on academic committees, leading student organizations, and serving on the board of a 501c(3) nonprofit.
+These involvements have helped build me into a better leader, better researcher, and better person.

 My leadership experience has included serving on the North Carolina Bird Records Committee, Regional Vice President of the Carolina Bird Club, and as a voting executive board member of the Rio Brazos Audubon Society.
 I've served on academic and service committees ranging from the Communications Committee of Texas A&M's Ecology and Evolutionary Biology Program to the Student Affairs Committee of the American Ornithological Society, and have held the positions of Vice President and President of the Western Carolina University student chapter of The Wildlife Society.
 I received the Ken Wilson Student Award through the North Carolina state chapter of The Wildlife Society for my service and dedication to wildlife conservation, and was also awarded the EJ Whitmire Leadership Award through my undergraduate department at Western Carolina University.